 It makes sense that many of the same things that bring on leaky gut can also bring on gut dysbiosis.26 More often than not, people have both.
 This means the if you test positive for leaky gut, it’s reasonable to assume you have some form of dysbiosis.

-But if you want to be sure you have gut dysbiosis—and you want to know whether it’s predominantly down to too few beneficial bacteria, too many potentially pathogenic bacteria or just too few bacteria altogether—your best option is to take an Advanced Gut Health Test.
+But if you want to be sure you have gut dysbiosis—and you want to know whether it’s predominantly down to too few beneficial bacteria, too many potentially pathogenic bacteria or just too few bacteria altogether—your best option is to take an Ultimate Gut Health Test.
 This shows you exactly what microbes you have in your intestines, and how plentiful they are.

 At present, the NHS doesn’t test for leaky gut.
 This is likely because it doesn’t recognise leaky gut as a condition.

 We agree with this.
 Leaky gut is a symptom rather than a condition—but that doesn’t mean it’s not worth testing.
 This is because there is plenty of evidence to suggest that leaky gut contributes to other conditions.27 This includes the obvious ones, such as IBS, and the less obvious ones, such as diabetes.
 You can read more about this over at What is dysbiosis?